Menu

 • Increase rear anti-rollbar stiffness

-Having the weight over the front tires will generally always help with understeer and in the middle of the corner, when the car is transitioning into accelerating you need to keep it over the front tires which can be achieved by increasing the rake, or stiffening the rear suspension.
+Having the weight over the front tyres will generally always help with understeer and in the middle of the corner, when the car is transitioning into accelerating you need to keep it over the front tyres which can be achieved by increasing the rake, or stiffening the rear suspension.

 Additionally slightly softer front suspension can help with the grip on the front as well.